 Every 3-4 months you should change the water in your spa.
-This is made easy by way of the drain faucet which is included in your Great Lakes Spa®.
-The drain faucet is located in the equipment module area (see figure 1).
+This is made easy by way of the drain faucet which is included in your Great Lakes Spa® and is located in the equipment module area.
 Simply attach a garden hose to the faucet and run the hose to where you want to drain the water.
-Once the hose is positioned, turn the pump on LOW speed and be sure the thermostat is "OFF".
-Turn the faucet open to begin pumping the water out of the spa.
-After the water is pumping through the hose, PARTIALLY close the push/pull valve on the discharge side of the equipment module (see figure 1).
-Close the valve no more than half-way, as too much pressure can build in the lines if the valve is closed all the way.
-When the water reaches the suction drains in the bottom of the spa, turn the pump off by way of the on/off switch on the equipment module and close the drain faucet.
+When the water level reaches the suction drains in the bottom of the spa, close the drain faucet.
 The remaining water in the spa can be scooped out or removed with a sponge, and you are now ready to clean the acrylic surface.
-You should now open the push/pull valve completely.

-Do not pump your water directly onto lawn, flowers or shrubs, as the body oils and residual chemicals may do damage to the plants.
+Do not drain your water directly onto lawn, flowers or shrubs, as the body oils and residual chemicals may do damage to the plants.